 - In a Dutch oven, saute onions in oil until tender.
 Remove and set aside.
 In the same pan, cook beef and pork over medium heat until no longer pink; drain.
 Remove from the heat.
 Add the onions, vegetables, potatoes and seasonings.

-- To bake frozen pies: Unwrap pies.
-Bake at 425° for 15 minutes.
+- Freeze option: Cover and freeze unbaked pies.
+To use, remove from freezer 30 minutes before baking (do not thaw).
+Preheat oven to 425°.
+Bake 15 minutes.
 Reduce heat to 375°.
 Cover edges loosely with foil and bake 35-40 minutes longer or until crusts are golden brown.
 Yield: 2 pies (8 servings each).

 Originally published as Tourtieres in Complete Freezer Cookbook bookazine 2012 2012, p26

 Reviews for Tourtieres

 Please Log In or Join to add a rating and review.

 Any changes to your rating or review will appear where you originally posted your review